flyway/flywaydb.org/_posts/2020-07-15-resource-provider.md

 flyway.migrate();
 ```

 We've defined a `LoadableResource` object which points to a single migration `V1__migration.sql`.
-We call `.resourceProvider` when configuring Flyway to return that `LoadableResource`.
+We call `.resourceProvider` when setting up the configuration to give Flyway a custom `ResourceProvider`, which in turn provides a `LoadableResource`.

 This is a trivial example, but it demonstrates the principle.
 Given that we allow you to inject a plain Java object there are many possibilities.
 For instance, you could read resources from a cloud storage provider, parse a bespoke configuration file format, or perhaps even prompt for user input.